Configuring a WatchGuard XTM with 3CX

 After setting up the static NAT, a Firewall Policy must be configured:

-- Use the “Add” button below the “Protocols” to add a custom list of ports which shall be allowed to connect to the 3CX.
-All ports and port ranges which needs to be added into this list can be found here: https://www.3cx.com/docs/3cx-phone-system-v14-ports.
+- Use the “Add” button below the “Protocols” to add a custom list of ports which shall be allowed to connect to 3CX.
+All ports and port ranges which needs to be added into this list can be found here.
+When all ports have been added, click “Save”.

-12. Under the drop down menu select “Static NAT.”
+- Under the drop down menu for Member type select “Static NAT”.

-13. The SNAT created previously, will be listed (in this example “3CX_SNAT”).
+- The previously created SNAT, will be listed (in this example “3CX_SNAT”).
 Select the SNAT and “OK.”

 - 2 - Ports used from 3CX Phone System and must be forwarded to the Local/Private IP of the 3CX Phone System.